hyperledger-archives/avalon/BUILD.md

    python3 Demo.py --input_dir ./json_requests/ \
            --connect_uri "http://localhost:1947" work_orders/output.json
    ```
-5. The response to the TCF listener and Intel&reg; SGX enclave Manager can be
+5. The response to the Avalon listener and Intel&reg; SGX enclave Manager can be
    seen at Terminal 1
 6. The response to the test case request can be seen at Terminal 2
-7. If you wish to exit the TCF program, press `y` and `Enter` at Terminal 1
+7. If you wish to exit the Avalon program, press `y` and `Enter` at Terminal 1
    for standalone builds.
    For Docker-based builds, press `Ctrl-c`
 8. For standalone mode, delete virtual environment